 739 Conti Street, French Quarter

 Located just a few blocks up the road on Bourbon and Conti is the equally popular Oceana Grill.
-This was the very first restaurant I dined at on my first visit to NOLA.
+This was the very first restaurant I dined at on my first visit to NOLA and easily makes my list of the best restaurants in New Orleans.
 It is also the first stop to eat at on any subsequent trip.
 It’s popular, and the prices are right for the area.
-Make it one of your first stops too while eating in New Orleans.
+Make it one of your first stops too while eating New Orleans dishes.
 There is usually a line but it moves pretty quickly.

 Anything with crawfish is good to go here.
 You will have plenty of seafood dishes to choose from but when crawfish is in season, why would you want anything else?
 The Crawfish Étouffée and the Crawfish Fettuccini are unique and amazing entrees.
 My personal favorite dish is the Barbecued Shrimp (also available as an appetizer).